 WASH YOUR HANDS!

-One of the first lessons learned as an RN was proper hand washing technique.
+One of the first lessons learned as an RN was proper handwashing technique.
 It seems basic, but so many people get it wrong and proper handwashing is one of the best first-line defenses against getting sick and spreading illness.
 20 seconds (sing happy birthday to yourself twice) with warm water and soap, being sure to scrub palms, back of hands, in-between fingers, under fingernails, and pay attention to your cuticles and thumbs (some of the most commonly neglected areas).
 Especially do this after you have been outside, touching things throughout the day means that germs/bacteria has been passed onto you and will need to be washed off.
 You can also reduce contact with sickness by wearing gloves when you are out and a face mask, both of which you can dispose of before you step into your home, keeping your surroundings safe.

 FRUITS, VEGGIES and SUPPLEMENTS

 Eating more of these and lots of other great whole foods that deliver key nutrients that boost your immune system.
 Sauerkraut, bone broth, turmeric seasoning, seagreens such as kelp and spirulina are all great additions to help boost your immune system.

 Supplements can also play a key role in boosting your immunity and overall health!
 Supportive supplementation can include probiotics, B-complex, B-12, zinc, vitamin C, elderberry syrup, or lozenges.
 This liposomal b complex is one particular supplement that can support detoxification and increase energy metabolism.

 I also have to add the dreaded list of what to AVOID: limit sugar, processed foods, caffeine and alcohol.
 I know this can be hard, but being sick is much harder, and these foods weaken your immune system and can actually feed some types of pathogens!